-A new series of paintings by Lineaist Artist, Jonathan Blackwell, titled “Eagle Feathers” will be on display for First Friday at Tornado Gallery in Lubbock’s historic Depot District at 1822 Buddy Holly Ave, Lubbock, TX 79401.
-Despite the absence of a listing in First Friday’s news release, THE GALLERY IS OPEN.
+A new series of paintings by Lineaist Artist, Jonathan Blackwell, titled “Eagle Feathers” are displayed for February First Friday at Tornado Gallery in Lubbock’s historic Depot District at 1822 Buddy Holly Ave, Lubbock, TX 79401.

 Jonathan majored in Visual Art at Duke University after graduating from Lubbock High School in 1997.
 In 2001 he founded the Lineaism art movement, incorporating responses to culture and technology through a personalized form of geometric abstract expressionism.

-In 2016 the couple founded Nashwell LLC to commericalize Angela’s fashion label Ampersander.com and her lifestyle blog Southern-From-Another.blogspot.com as well as Jonathan’s artwork, Lineaist.com and his marketing agency, Linebrand.com.au, currently on contract with Identify Corporate Innovations, identifyci.com.
+In 2016 the couple founded Nashwell LLC to commercialize Angela’s fashion label Ampersander.com and her lifestyle blog Southern-From-Another.blogspot.com as well as Jonathan’s artwork, Lineaist.com and his marketing agency, Linebrand.com.au, recently relocated to the USA from Australia and now found at Linebrand.us.

 “Eagle Feathers” is a calm echo of “Bipartisan Left Wing and Right Wing” (2002), a charged response to the characterization of political parties during the height of Operation Iraqi Freedom.
 In this diptych two contrasting wings signified peaceful collaboration against violent aggression.

 Drawing from a renewed faith during his time in the Jewish and Christian communities of Australia, Jonathan’s abstract work now incorporates subtle themes of the Holy Trinity.
 The numbers 3 and 9 are ubiquitous, from the number of shapes and colors to the spacing of elements, dimensions, and even the date created.